arcanistzed/scs/README.md

 ### Integration with the Core Combat Tracker

-While this module hides the Combat Tracker by default, it updates it in the background whenever the round is switched to allow for better compatibility.
+This module updates the Combat Tracker as you use it for better compatibility, but hides the buttons for changing turns.
+This module also prevents any turns to be assigned, so that you don't see any highlighting for such in the Combat Tracker.
 SCS prompts to end combat whenever the round is equal to zero and will start a new combat once the round is changed above that.
 The module will end the combat when all the combatants are removed.
-There is also a setting to show the default Combat Tracker.
+There is also a setting to hide the default Combat Tracker.

 ### Hides itself when there is no Combat